+Committee on Earth Observation Satellites (CEOS)

-Terms of Reference for the CEOS Land Surface Imaging Virtual Constellation
+Land Surface Imaging Virtual Constellation (LSI-VC)

+Terms of Reference (ToR)

-Satellites that image the land surface have been in operation since 1979.
-There are now numerous land remote sensing satellites in operation across many space agencies, many of which are represented in CEOS.
-The data these systems generate are the most voluminous, and most adaptable, in EOS.
+Satellites with instruments that image the land surface have been in operation since 1972.
+Numerous land remote sensing instruments are now in operation across many space agencies, many of which are represented in CEOS.
+Data volumes are large but they are also highly adaptable, providing valuable information across many of the Group on Earth Observations (GEO) societal benefit areas.
 This presents great opportunities to use these assets to serve many different domains.
-But it also presents great challenges, including in ensuring the use of the assets is optimized to avoid important data gaps, in making it easy for users to interact with such vast amounts of data, and in supporting downstream users to derived products from data generated from so many different systems.
+It also presents enormous challenges, including:

+Optimizing the use of these assets to avoid important data gaps

+Making it easier for users to interact with such vast amounts of collected data

+Supporting downstream users to better enable them to seamlessly utilize the data generated from these various systems

 Purpose:

-The Land Surface Imaging Virtual Constellation’s (LSI-VC) exists to promote sustainable and systematic collection of satellite-derived land surface imaging observations, and to coordinate production and fundamental, non-domain specific, measurements derived from those observations to support a maximum number of downstream uses.
+The Land Surface Imaging Virtual Constellation (LSI-VC) exists to:

+Promote sustainable and systematic collection of satellite-derived land surface imaging observations

+Coordinate production of fundamental, non-domain specific, measurements derived from those observations

+Support the maximum number of downstream uses

 Objective:

-The LSI-VC aims to optimize the use of existing assets, and coordinate development of new assets, to:
+The LSI-VC aims to optimize the use of existing assets and to coordinate requirements for new assets in a way that:

-facilitate maximum uptake of land surface imaging observations and the fundamental measurements derived therefrom across domains, supporting all those who develop products and systems for specific domains.
+Facilitates maximum utilization of land surface imaging observations and the fundamental measurements derived therefrom across domains, supporting all those who develop products and systems for specific domains

-promote program efficiency, increase resilience and redundancy in supply chains, and avoid unproductive overlap and duplication, in doing so.
+Promotes program efficiency, increases resilience and redundancy in supply chains, and avoids overlap and duplication

-Remit:
+Responsibility:

-The remit of the LSI-VC is to facilitate coordinated and optimised land EO contributions from CEOS agencies to facilitate access to fundamental measurement products in support of confirmed/validated requirements linked to adopted CEOS priorities.
+The responsibility of the LSI-VC is to facilitate coordinated and optimized land surface imaging contributions from CEOS agencies to facilitate access to fundamental measurement products in support of confirmed/validated requirements linked to adopted CEOS priorities.
 These priorities are typically derived from key stakeholders, such as UN agencies/programs and GEO.

-Scope of space assets concerned:
+Scope of Space Assets Concerned:

-All instruments that generate data that can characterize the land surface, and the organic and inorganic material on it, are in scope.
-This includes space-based remote sensors operating in the visible, infrared and microwave portions of the electromagnetic spectrum.
+All instruments that generate data that can characterize the land surface and the organic and inorganic material on it are deemed to be in scope.
+This includes space-based remote sensing instruments operating in the visible, infrared, and microwave portions of the electromagnetic spectrum.

-The LSI-VC will work with satellite operators with commercial or semi-commercial models, noting that it is better that an observational gap is filled by such data than not as data policies can change.
+The LSI-VC will work with satellite operators with commercial or semi-commercial models, noting that it is better that an observational gap is filled by such data than not, since data policies can change.

-Activities:
+Scope of Activities:

-The scope of activity includes:
+The scope of LSI-VC activity includes, but is not limited to:

-Assessing confirmed derived product requirements, identifying the fundamental measurement products that would be required from land surface imaging assets to meet them, and undertaking gap analyses
+Assessing land surface imaging product requirements, identifying the fundamental measurement products that are required from land surface imaging assets to meet them, and undertaking product gap analyses

-Coordination of mission development to ensure the overall set of space assets is optimized to support the overall package of validated derived product requirements
+Coordinating mission development to ensure the overall set of space assets is optimized to support the overall package of validated product requirements

-Coordination of acquisition planning to optimize asset use, and resolve conflicts between competing requirements, while promoting resilience and redundancy
+Coordinating acquisition planning to optimize asset use and resolve conflicts between competing requirements, while promoting resilience and redundancy

-Coordinating the retrieval, and reprocessing, of historical data to fill gaps in historical archives where required to support validated time series analysis
+Coordinating the retrieval and reprocessing of historical products to fill gaps in archives where required to support validated time series analysis

-Coordination to promote implementation of consistent calibration and pre-processing approaches so that observation data is used to produce comparable fundamental measurement products for user benefit
+Coordinating (along with the CEOS Working Group on Calibration and Validation (WGCV)) the implementation of consistent calibration and pre-processing approaches so that observation data are used to produce comparable fundamental measurement products for user benefit

-Coordination in implementing and operating ICT systems that lower the barriers to entry for the downstream user communities by enhancing access to these fundamental measurement products to enable production of derived products
+Coordinating the implementation of operational CEOS land surface imaging capabilities (such as those being developed by the CEOS Systems Engineering Office (SEO) and the Working Group on Information Systems and Services (WGISS)), which enable the broadest user access to fundamental measurement products for generating derived products

-The scope excludes:
+The scope of LSI-VC activity excludes:

-Generation of domain-specific derived products
+Generating domain-specific derived products

-with domain-specific user communitiesoordination of ground stations or other ground infrastructure that is tightly coupled to a specific satellite system
+Engaging with domain-specific user communities

+Coordinating ground stations or other ground infrastructure that is tightly coupled to a specific satellite system